Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Motivic Chern classes

 Let $X$ be a quasiprojective complex manifold.
 Recall the Serre duality functor $\calD(-):=\RHom(-,\omega_{X}^\bullet)$ on $K_T(X)$, where $\omega_{X}^\bullet=[\wedge^{\dim X}T^*_X][\dim X]$ is the canonical complex; we extend $\calD$ to $K_T(X)[y^{\pm1}]$ by $\calD(y^i)=y^{-i}$. \begin{defn} Let $\Omega \subset X$ be a pure dimensional $T$-stable subvariety of $X$.
 The {\em Segre motivic class} $SMC_y(\Omega) \in K_T(X)$ is the class

-(The normalization factor $(-y)^{\dim \Omega}$ will simplify the formulae below for pull-back and Poincar{\'e} duality.) \end{defn} We prove next a result about pull-backs of motivic Segre classes, to be used later. \begin{prop} Let $\pi: X \to Y$ be a smooth equivariant morphism of pure-dimensional quasi-projective manifolds, and let $\Omega \subset Y$ be a $T$-stable pure-dimensional subvariety.
+(This class lives in an appropriate completion of $K_T(X)[[y^{\pm 1}]]$.
+The normalization factor $(-y)^{\dim \Omega}$ will simplify the formulae below for pull-back and Poincar{\'e} duality.) \end{defn} We prove next a result about pull-backs of motivic Segre classes, to be used later. \begin{prop} Let $\pi: X \to Y$ be a smooth equivariant morphism of pure-dimensional quasi-projective manifolds, and let $\Omega \subset Y$ be a $T$-stable pure-dimensional subvariety.
 Then \end{prop} \begin{proof}By definition,